-- Digestive enzymes may be useful, however I prefer to use bitter herbs and foods.
-This then stimulates your body to make more of what it needs.
-When you use enzymes, it tells your body that it’s making the right amount, and you can then be reliant on supplementation long-term.
+Digestive enzymes can be useful for some people.
+But when you use enzymes, it tells your body that it’s making the right amount, and you can then be reliant on supplementation long-term.

 - Herbal teas to support peristalsis and intestinal function, like chamomile, lemon balm, fennel, cinnamon, ginger.
 (Don’t forget Iberogast will help with this too.)